kevin-rs/autogpt/README.md

 - 🔌 **Tools & Sensors**: Interface with the real world via actions (e.g., file I/O, APIs) and perception (e.g., audio, video, data).
 - 🧠 **Memory & Knowledge**: Combines long-term vector memory with structured knowledge bases for reasoning and recall.
+- 📝 **No-Code Agent Configs**: Define agents and their behaviors with simple, declarative YAML, no coding required.
 - 🧭 **Planner & Goals**: Breaks down complex tasks into subgoals and tracks progress dynamically.
 - 🧍 **Persona & Capabilities**: Customizable behavior profiles and access controls define how agents act.
 - 🧑‍🤝‍🧑 **Collaboration**: Agents can delegate, swarm, or work in teams with other agents.